awsdocs/amazon-ec2-user-guide-windows/doc_source/install-nvidia-driver.md

 **Configured Mode**
 On Windows, the Tesla drivers are configured to run in Tesla Compute Cluster \(TCC\) mode\.
 The GRID and gaming drivers are configured to run in Windows Display Driver Model \(WDDM\) mode\.
 In TCC mode, the card is dedicated to compute workloads\.
 In WDDM mode, the card supports both compute and graphics workloads\.

+**NVIDIA Control Panel**
+The NVIDIA control panel is supported with GRID and Gaming drivers\.
+It is not supported with Tesla drivers\.

 **Supported APIs for Tesla Drivers**
 + OpenCL
 + NVIDIA CUDA and related libraries \(for example, cuDNN, TensorRT, nvJPEG, and cuBLAS\)